myeung18/3ScaleFuseAMQ/README.md

 ```
 ./setup/setup.sh
 ```
-If you ran the above setup.sh, the pipelines are automatically imported.
-In case you want to further customize the pipelines, please following the instructions below.
+If you run the above setup.sh, the pipelines are automatically imported.
+In case you want to further customize the pipelines, please follow the instructions below.

 You can also customize the pipelines by changing their parameters.
 Different templates have different parameters but they are all listed below:
 ```